AcaciaLinux/tooling/README.md

 ## branch

-The `branch` tool is the builder that is used to build packages
+The `branch` tool is the builder that is used to build packages.

+Further information and documentation on branch can be found [here](docs/branch/README.md).

 **Invocation**